DougBeney/Popsicle-Browser-extension/README.md

 In the settings page, you can fully customize this plugin.
 Choose from 35 different quote categories, completely tweak the color scheme, and add a background image.

+## Todo

+I have quite a few ideas I'd like to implement in the future:

+- **User Themes** - Be able to search and download themes made by Popsicle users
+- **User Plugins** - Be able to search and download plugins made by Popsicle users.
+What is a plugin, you might ask?
+A plugin will allow you to add various widgets to your new tab page.
+Ex. a Bitcoin price ticker, weather in your local area, sales analytics of your products, and more.
+- **More Than Two Rows Of Links** - Be able to add additional rows/columns to categorize all of your most important links.
+- **Custom Fonts & CSS** - This feature will open an entire new world of creative possibilities in Popsicle.

 ## Screenshots

 ![Screenshot 1](/screenshots/screen_1.png)